epic-kitchens/epic-fields-code/README.md

 COLMAP has some stochastic behaviur at initial view choosing.
 - If above fails again, try to increase the `--overlap` to e.g. 0.95.
 This will the number of important frames, at the cost of increasing running time during sparse reconstruction.

-## Requirements

-Do the step 0 (link needed)
-    colmap installed
-    ffmpeg
-    pycolmap
-    vocab tree

-## TODO: what about visualisation?

-## Restart/Continue reconstruction pipeline

 # Additional info